javgh/sia-nbdserver/README.md

 making any progress.
 Now the write cache can not get smaller and the system is stuck.
 To prevent this I pass `-o sync` to `xfs` to force it to directly flush all writes to the block device.
 This unfortunately impacts performance negatively, but seems to avoid the low memory situation.
-Another approach would be to have `nbd-client` and `sia-nbdserver` on two separate machines.
+A better approach is to use cgroups to limit memory for whatever application is using the block device, which will also limit the size of the filesystem cache.
+Yet another approach would be to have `nbd-client` and `sia-nbdserver` on two separate machines.
 This would require to first modify `sia-nbdserver` to support exporting over the network.

-In my testing (in December 2019) Sia sometimes makes no progress on uploads or downloads for several tens of minutes.
+In my testing (in December 2019) previous versions of Sia would sometimes make no progress on uploads or downloads for several tens of minutes.
 This will then usually cause `nbd-client` to timeout.
 As a workaround I set a very high timeout value like 1 hour (3600 seconds) with `nbd-client -t 3600`.
+This might not be necessary with a recent version of Sia, but I would still recommend to set a timeout of at least a few minutes.